Developing a Communications Charter

 Delivering Clear Messages

 How much time do you spend communicating every day?
-Whether this is through social media, phone calls, IM, texts, email, written reports, face-to-face conversations, or meetings, many of us spend a large proportion of our day dealing with messages that demand our attention.
+Chances are, there are demands for your attention from social media, phone calls, IM, texts, email, written reports, and face-to-face or remote meetings.

 In this article, we'll look at how to develop a Communications Charter for your team or organization, and we'll think about when it is and isn't worth drawing one up.